optimizacija/neovim-config/README.md

 5. Open NeoVim again and wait for nvim-treesitter to install all of its dependencies (ignore the errors).

-If you're updating an existing config and you're facing some issues, I would recommend that you remove the contents the *data* folder and retry the installation.
+If you're updating an existing config and you're facing some issues, I would recommend that you remove the contents of *data* folder and retry the installation.
 (It has helped me in the past)

 ## Icons